Particular/PlatformInstaller/README.md

 PlatformInstaller
 =================

 Test version is deployed on every build of master.
-Prod version is deployedd via Octopus
+Prod version is deployed via Octopus

 Current Test Version: